nodesource/nsolid-buildpack-cf-v3/README-develop.md

   archives
 * run `test/test-apps-run.sh` to run tests against those buildpacks
   * note the tests run against a local, default install of [PCFdev][]
-* run `test/test-apps-verify.js` to verify the results of those tests
+* run `test/test-apps-verify.js` to verify the results of those tests, if you'd like to run the verification bits again, this is run at the end of `test/test-apps-run.sh` as well.

 [PCFdev]: https://github.com/pivotal-cf/pcfdev